 It is listed under "WordPress" > "WordPress Plugins".
-The name of the author is 10Web.
+It is developed by 10Web.
 It is available at WordPress Plugin Repository.
-It was first get available on April 28, 2016.
-It was last get updated on February 22, 2019.
+It was first get released on April 28, 2016.
+It was last get upgraded on February 28, 2020.

 Fully responsive and fully CSS3 compliant, Button X plugin is a new, yet powerful tool to create any kind of call to action buttons without any coding knowledge.
 With it's straightforward and easy to get to the dashboard, the live preview option and powerful features you’ll be able to generate any buttons and test them on different backgrounds.
 You can create social sharing buttons and enable social counters and analytics powered by Google analytics.
 The buttons can contain multiple texts, different tooltip positions, link types, etc.